 By Land: The Bustling Senate Square

-Back on shore, revel in the sights and sounds of the lively farmers’ market in Helsinki’s harbourfront.
+Back on shore, there are so many things to do in Helsinki: revel in the sights and sounds of the lively farmers’ market in Helsinki’s harbourfront.
 Hakaniemi Market Hall, Hietalahti Market Hall, and the Old Market Hall are overflowing with berries, currants, wild mushrooms, and other locally-raised or foraged fruits and vegetables and unique local fare.
 Stroll north, along cobbled streets that slope down to the sea, until you arrive at the bustling Senate Square, which is presided over by four large, Neo-classical buildings built between 1822 – 1852 (each designed by Carl Ludwig Engel): the magnificent, white Helsinki Cathedral, that rises high above the square; the Government Palace; the National Library of Finland; and the main building of the University of Helsinki.
 At noon on a late-summer weekday, the Senate Square will be alive with tourists and tour buses, as well as with polished young Finns in business suits, enjoying a lunchtime break in the sunshine.
 Stop at Sibelius Park, to visit the monument to Finnish composer Jean Sibelius, that comprises over six hundred steel pipes.

 From both land and sea, the attractive and eminently walkable city of Helsinki is home to numerous parks, museums, art galleries and design houses.
 Make it part of your Finland itinerary!

 World Traveler, Writer, and Blogger, Co-Founder and Editor-in-Chief of the followsummer.com travel blog.
 A former Actor, current shower-singer, and non-hipster foodie.
 Loves his week-end house in St Marys, Ontario.
 Dad to Sophia, Ariel, and Hastings three of the best cats in the world.